For Simple Clean-Up (refreshing) of old Finishes without Stripping:

 In most cases I will apply a coat of closely matching oil-based stain after stripping, enough to give the finish some depth, and to compensate for the stain that was removed in the stripping process.
 The stain is applied with a good brush.
 I rarely leave the stain on for more than 5 minutes before using rags or paper towels to wipe it off.
 Then it is allowed to dry overnight.
 If a lot of the original stain was removed during stripping or sanding, you will probably have to apply several coats of the stain, and allow each coat to soak in for 10 minutes or so.
 Then wait overnight between coats.
 When the shade of the wood matches the original color (use the un-stripped section under the lid as guide), you have finished staining.
 Water-based stains are not recommended, since they will raise the grain of the wood, making additional sanding necessary.

 I have had the best success using Old Masters oil stains, which tend to match the patina and tone of the original Phonograph finishes.
 Many local paint stores carry this product.
-I avoid using any of the "quick" or gel stains or other stains with finishing/sealing compounds in them, as the results aren't nearly as good.
+I avoid using any stains that are dye-based (rather than pigment-based) or other stains with finishing/sealing compounds already in them, as the results aren't nearly as good.
 Dye-type stains, while very strong in color, will often produce somewhat splotchy results on veneer unless you are an expert in using these products.
+Many of the "home handyman" stains that you find at the local hardware store will not have sufficient pigment to darken the wood sufficiently to match the original color.

-Finish coats are simple, but the process takes at least a half week to complete.
+Finish coats take at least a half week to complete.
 I recommend five (or more) coats of high-quality lacquer, allowed to dry, followed by a light wet sanding between coats.
 Keep the dirt and dust to a minimum during application of the lacquer, and thoroughly clean the cabinet after wet sanding.
-My shop has an inexpensive ceiling mounted air filtration system which does a lot to reduce airborne dust.
-These are readily available from a number of sources for less than $250.00.

 The quality of the lacquer you use will have a great effect on the end result.
 If you are going to be spending hours preparing and finishing a Phonograph, it seems pointless to use a cheap brand lacquer.
 Again, I have found the Behlen Bros.
 "Qualac" brand to be the best.
 While Behlen is quiet on the subject of what is in Qualac, it is my opinion that this product is actually a mixture of nitrocellulose lacquer and shellac, which makes it very user friendly and easy to apply.
-In addition, it dries with a very slight amber tint, which enhances the color of mahogany and walnut stains.
 The downside is that it is quite expensive, and usually available only via mail-order.

 Behlen recommends thinning Qualac nearly 50% prior to application (see HVLP note below).